 Concord Theatricals presents the Samuel French Off Off Broadway Short Play Festival offers a prize of publication and licensing for six short plays in the notable OFF OFF BROADWAY FESTIVAL PLAYS series.
 The application period for the Festival begins in in late fall and lasts for four weeks.
 Playwrights may submit one unpublished play or musical that may be up to 15 pages in length and a max run time of 15 minutes (ideal run times are between 8-13 minutes).
 All submissions are read by the Festival’s staff, and 30 semi-finalists are chosen to present their play during Festival week.
-Festival week starts with four nights of performance sessions that are presented in front of a judging panel comprised of professionals representing various parts of the theatre industry.
+Festival week starts with four nights of staged reading sessions that are presented in front of a judging panel comprised of professionals representing various parts of the theatre industry.
 At the end of each session, the judges deliberate and one to three plays are selected to move on to the Festival Finals.
-During the Finals, the Festival staff will watch the final 10 to 12 plays and select six authors to be a published in the Off Off Broadway Short Play Festival series, which is published and licensed by Samuel French, Inc. The author is responsible for securing a producing company (or self-producing) their work in the event that the work is selected as a Festival participant.
-The responsibilities of the Author and/or Producer include, but are not limited to, the casting of non-equity actors; the appointment of the director, designers and technical personnel (If needed); rehearsals; transportation; costumes, hand properties and special effects (if needed); and for all fees and expenses attendant thereunto.
+During the Finals, the Festival staff will watch the final 10 to 12 plays and select six authors to be a published in the Off Off Broadway Short Play Festival series, which is published and licensed by Concord Theatricals.
+The author is responsible for securing a producing company (or self-producing) their work in the event that the work is selected as a Festival participant.
+The responsibilities of the Author and/or Producer include, but are not limited to, the casting of non-equity actors; the appointment of the director (if applicable); rehearsals; transportation; costumes (if needed); and for all fees and expenses attendant thereunto.
 Concord Theatricals will provide a theater space will include a basic lighting plot with limited pre-set general light cues and basic sound equipment.
-A limited number of basic set pieces will be available at the theatre.
-Additional props, set pieces, etc. may be brought by the producing companies; however, we strongly advise that productions be kept as simple as possible.
-Concord Thetricals will further provide all front-and back-of-house personnel and a board operator if needed.
+Music stands and chairs will be available at the theatre.
+Concord Theatricals will further provide all front-and back-of-house personnel and a board operator if needed.

 Bekah Brunstetter, F*cking Art Bekah’s plays include Cutie and Bear (Upcoming, The Roundabout), A Long and Happy Life (Upcoming, Naked Angels), Be a Good Little Widow (ARS NOVA, Spring 2011; Collaboraction – Chicago), House of Home (Williamstown Theater Festival), OOHRAH!
 (Atlantic Theater, 2009; Steppenwolf Garage – 2012), and Miss Lilly Gets Boned (Finborough Theater 2010, Lark Playwrights Week 2009).
 She is a a New York New Voices Fellow through the Lark Play Development Center, member of The Primary Stages Writer’s Group, the Naked Radio writing team.
 She is an alumni of the Women’s Project Writer’s Lab, the Ars Nova Play Group, and the Playwright’s Realm.
 She was the Playwright in Residence at the Finborough Theater, London, 2010-2011.
 She is a 2 time Samuel French Short play festival winner, and 2 time winner of the New York Innovative Theater Award for Best New Play.
 Check out Bekah’s website here.
 Sheila Callaghan, Ayravan Flies, or A Pretty Dish Sheila’s plays have been produced and developed with Soho Rep, Playwrights Horizons, South Coast Repertory, Clubbed Thumb, The LARK, Actor’s Theatre of Louisville, New Georges, Woolly Mammoth, and Rattlestick Playwright’s Theatre, among others.
 Sheila is the recipient of the Princess Grace Award for emerging artists, a Jerome Fellowship from the Playwright’s Center in Minneapolis, a MacDowell Residency, a Cherry Lane Mentorship Fellowship, the Susan Smith Blackburn Award, and the prestigious Whiting Award.
 Her plays have been produced internationally in New Zealand, Australia, Norway, Germany, Portugal, and the Czech Republic.
 She is published with Playscripts.com and Samuel French, and several of her collected works are published with Counterpoint Press.
 She has taught playwriting at Columbia University, The University of Rochester, The College of New Jersey, Florida State University, and Spalding University.
 Sheila is an affiliated artist with Clubbed Thumb and a member of the Obie winning playwright’s organization 13P.
 Sheila is also a resident of New Dramatists.
 Check out Sheila’s website here.
 Thomas Higgins, The Dying Breed Thomas Higgins is the author of many short plays, including The Blasphemy Tree (Naked Angels Lab), The Family Dungeon (Columbia Arts Initiative), The Home Front (Columbia University Arts Initiative), The Wild Life (Source Theatre) and The Dying Breed (Samuel French Off-Off Broadway Short Play Festival Winner 2008).
 His full-length plays, This Modern House, The Elephant Party, and The Home Maker have been nominated for the L. Arnold Weissberger Award at Williamstown and the Cherry Lane Mentor project.
 He graduated cum laude from Northwestern University and just received his MFA in Playwriting from Columbia University on the Dean’s Fellowship.
 Current projects include: The Fun House (a short film); Chaos Theory (a new musical featured in ARS NOVA’s ANT FEST 2009); and Wild Animals You Should Know (a new play, which will be work shopped this summer at the Ojai Playwrights Conference).
 Janine Nabers, Juniper, Jubilee Janine’s plays include: Welcome to Jesus, Series.Black.Face., Annie Bosh is Missing, A Swell in the Ground, West of the Willow Tree, Juniper, Jubilee and book to the musical A Beautiful Something(composer/lyricist Sharon Kenny).
 Janine is a currently a member of MCC Playwrights Coalition and the Dorothy Strelsin New American Writer’s Group at Primary Stages.
 She was the Page 73 2011 Playwriting Fellow and is an alumna of Ars Nova Play Group, Soho Rep Writer/Director Lab, The Dramatist Guild Playwriting Fellowship and the 2010 & 2011 Sundance Theater Program.
 Presently Janine is working on commissions from Playwrights Horizons, Keen Company and Theatre Works (Palo Alto) and is a Lila Acheson Wallace Playwriting Fellow at Juilliard.
 This summer Janine will be writing the book for the Boris Sagal Fellowship musical at Williamstown Theatre Festival.
 Her short play Black Girl Gone recently completed a run with Headlong Theatre in London as part of their DECADE production.
 Gabe McKinley, The Grave Gabe’s most recent play, CQ/CX, had its world premiere this past January with the Atlantic Theater Company.
 His plays have been produced and developed by companies such as Naked Angels,Premiere Stages, The Old Vic and Red Dog Squadron.
 His plays include The Kitchen Sink Play, Welcome Home Rock Rogers, Funny, Floodplains and the critically acclaimed Extinction (Off Broadway).
 Gabe is a member of the Old Vic New Voices program hosted by London’s Old Vic Theater and is the recipient of the 2011 Samuel French/New School for Drama Award for Excellence in Playwriting.
 He holds a BFA from NYU and an MFA from The New School.
 Thomas C. Dunn, The Thread Men Thomas C. Dunn was born in Nesconset, New York, and graduated from UCLA with a BA in creative writing.
 He has since focused on poetry, plays, and screenplays.
 He’s also directed several socially relevant documentaries.
 In 2007, he made his narrative, feature film directorial debut with the psychological thriller, The Ungodly, starring Wes Bentley and Mark Borkowski.
 He has worked on multiple film projects internationally, collaborating with production teams in Spain, the UK, Greece, Georgia and Azerbaijan.